rajn-webonise/RubyAssignments/A5 - Collection Holder Gem/README.md

  Simply create a new class file for a data structure and write its implementation.
 The method `add(collection)` in CollectionManager class will store all types of collections, and assigns them an `id` by default.

 * **What should be the structure of the class?**
  The class can have any methods it deems fitting.
-However, it should have the following 2 accessors/methods:
+However, it should have the following method:
 `display()` : Returning the identity of the object as a string.
-`type()`: Returns a string.
-Denoting the data-structure of the object.
  * **Optional**
 The initialization parameter can take the following fields in a single hash:
 (The hash symbols have to be exact)